 And you need to look more at coaching capabilities than detailed technical know-how.
 The latter can be much easier trained and developed than coaching capability.

 The second phase is all about analysing your current situation.
 About identifying the problems you currently face in the execution of your maintenance.
-After which you not only agree how to fix those problems, but also how to embed best practices in your new planning & scheduling process.
+After which you not only agree on how to fix those problems but also how to embed best practices in your new planning & scheduling process.
 Once that’s done you need to map out this new process in detail.

 There is a structured process called “AS IS – TO BE” that I like to use for this.

 You typically do this in a facilitated workshop environment.
 Get a group together that represent all parts of your maintenance execution process.
 People who work in that process every day and therefore completely understand what really happens.
 Include a couple of key managers or supervisors.
 And get representatives from support processes like procurement, finance, and the warehouse.

 In simple terms in the workshop what you will ask them to do is to map out the existing maintenance planning & scheduling process: